Yuchen413/CertPhash/README.md

 Rotate: 100%|████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 15/15 [00:00<00:00, 32099.27it/s]
 ...
 ```
 It will take around five minutes to calculate the PHash from different levels of different transformations.
-The generated hashes will be saved under folder `./attack/func_logs/coco_val_photodna_nn_cert_ep1`.
+The generated hashes will be .csv files saved under folder `./attack/func_logs/coco_val_photodna_nn_cert_ep1`.

+Before proceeding to the next step, please check the folder to see if coco_val_original.csv is saved and NOT empty.
+If it is empty, you may need to delete the folder and rerun the script.

 - Then calculate the ROC-AUC via:
 ```bash